gbdrm/Regression/report.md

 ## 1. Research Question

-This study looks at how different customer characteristics affect whether they'll subscribe to a term deposit.
-Basically we're trying to figure out - what makes someone more likely to say yes when the bank calls them?

-The main variables we're looking at are age, account balance, how long the last phone call was, how many times they contacted them during the campaign, and previous contact history.
+We're looking at what makes customers more likely to subscribe to a term deposit when the bank calls them.
+Specifically, we want to see if variables like age, account balance, call duration, number of contacts, and previous contact history can predict subscription outcomes.

 ## 2. Dataset Description

-Using the Bank Marketing dataset from UC Irvine Machine Learning Repository.
-It's from a Portuguese bank's direct marketing campaigns (phone calls) from May 2008 to November 2010.
+We used the Bank Marketing dataset from UC Irvine Machine Learning Repository.
+The data comes from phone-based marketing campaigns run by a Portuguese bank between May 2008 and November 2010.

-Dataset info:
+Dataset specs:
-- 45,211 client contacts total
+- 45,211 client contacts
-- 17 variables (using 6 for this analysis)
+- 17 variables total (we're using 6)
-- Target: did they subscribe to a term deposit or not
+- Outcome: whether they subscribed to a term deposit (yes/no)

-The data has client info, campaign details, and the outcome (yes/no subscription).

 ## 3. Data Inspection and Cleaning

-Loaded the full dataset into R and checked it out using str() and summary().
+We loaded the full dataset in R and ran str() and summary() to check things out.

-What we did:
+Cleaning steps:
 - Loaded bank-full.csv (45,211 rows)
-- Checked for missing values - didn't find any in the variables we're using
+- Checked for missing values - none found in our variables
-- Converted the outcome variable from "yes"/"no" to 1/0 so we can run regression
+- Converted the yes/no outcome to 1/0 numeric
-- Pulled out just the numeric variables we need
+- Pulled out the 6 variables we need
-- No missing data in the final dataset
+- Final dataset had no missing data

 ## 4. Summary Statistics

-Basic stats for the variables:

 | Variable | Mean | Std Dev | Min | Max |
 |----------|------|---------|-----|-----|